-- How many new homes where and when the number of units on land identified in the LDP for residential development (including the residential component of any mixed-use development). - Affordable housing proportion of affordable housing delivered on LDP sites 2017- 2021. - Constraints- Rating of deliverability The number of allocated sites with constraints and the nature of the constraint.
+- How many new homes where and when the number of units on land identified in the LDP for residential development (including the residential component of any mixed-use development). - Affordable housing proportion of affordable housing expected to be delivered on LDP sites from beginning of 2019 until end of 2023. - Constraints Rating of deliverability The number of allocated sites with constraints and the nature of the constraint.